Here are the Most Beneficial Garden Insects You Should Avoid Killing in your garden. If you spot these in your yard, let them be.

 1. Praying Mantis

-In addition to that, they provide us; rich honey, bees are an essential part of the lifecycle of plant’s growth.
-They are considered as one of the most important pollinators.
+Bees are an essential part of the lifecycle of plant growth and are the most important pollinators.
 While they feed on the nectar of flowers, they pollinate them too.

 3. Ladybugs (Ladybird)

-Ladybug, lady beetle or ladybird whatever you call this colorful tiny insect, it has a voracious appetite.
-Ladybugs feed on the pests, devouring thousands of harmful insects such as aphids, whiteflies, scale insects, lice and other common pests that are detrimental to the health of your plants.
+Ladybugs feed on the pests, devouring thousands of harmful insects such as aphids, whiteflies, scales, lice, and other common pests.

-Butterflies are one of the most beneficial insects.
-It’s a pleasure to watch them fluttering across the garden.
-Their color and beauty are amazing.
-They perch on flowers, feed on nectar and carry pollen to fertilize other, generating new seeds, fruits and encouraging the growth of the plants.
+Butterflies perch on flowers, feed on nectar, and carry pollen to fertilize others, generating new seeds and fruits, and encouraging the growth of the plants.

-Lacewings can keep your garden free from pests; they are a helpful insect.
-The number one destroyer of the aphids and whiteflies, both in their larval and adult stage.
-Female lacewings lay their eggs in the larvae of whiteflies and aphid colonies, and from birth, the larvae begin to eat them.
-They are very aggressive and voracious predators.
-To help lacewings, you must control ants as they try to protect aphids and eat eggs of lacewings.
+Lacewings are the number one destroyer of aphids and whiteflies, both in their larval and adult stage.
+To help lacewings, you must control ants as they try to protect aphids and eat the eggs of lacewings.

-These beneficial insects prey on other flying insects and pests such as mosquitoes, flies, moths, whiteflies and fruit flies and their larvae.
-They are curious but harmless and inviting them in your garden is an excellent way to reduce pests naturally.
+These beneficial insects prey on other flying insects and pests, such as mosquitoes, flies, moths, whiteflies, fruit flies, and their larvae.

 8. Bumble Bees

 Bumble bees are large, lovely bee-like hairy pollinators.
-They are innocuous and rarely bites.
-Bumble bees pollinate the plants and feed on nectar.
-Like bees, they too live in colonies but in soil, leaf litter or hollow logs.
+They pollinate the plants and feed on nectar.
 Growing fruit trees encourage the bumble bees in the garden.

-Spiders are creepy for most of us, but they are one of the most beneficial insects in the garden.
-There might be a few species that can be harmful but commonly spiders are harmless, and they prey on mosquitoes, flies, hoppers, ants, aphids and many other pests and insects that you want to deter away.
+Spiders are creepy for most of us, but they are one of the most beneficial insects in the garden as they prey on mosquitoes, flies, hoppers, ants, aphids, and many other pests.

 10. Ground Beetles